missionpinball/mpf-docs/install/index.rst

 Downloading & Installing MPF
 ============================

 Installing MPF is fairly straightforward.
-It can be used on Windows, Mac OS X, or Linux, on both Intel x86 and ARM processors, and in 64-bit and 32-bit systems.
+It can be used on Windows, Mac, or Linux, on both Intel x86 and ARM processors, and in 64-bit and 32-bit systems.

 Installing MPF for the first time